 Your photography website should include at least these pages:

 If you offer any type of service, you should also include a Shop page for your eCommerce store.

 Keywords are key (no pun intended) to getting free traffic from Google and other Search Engines.

 Make sure you add them to your blog title, headings, text, and meta descriptions.

-To help you with that, you installed Rank Math plugin, which tracks your progress of optimizing your website for Search Engines.
+To help you with that, you installed the Rank Math plugin, which tracks your progress in optimizing your website for Search Engines.

 To find the best keyword, use these two tools:

 These 6 steps will help you create a photography website that you will proudly show to your clients and family.
 To learn even more, check this comprehensive tutorial by Pixpa.

 Remember that these are just the basics and you will have to learn more in the future, but that’s the fun part of learning a new skill.

 I hope this tutorial helped you.
 If you know a friend who’s thinking about creating their own photography website, feel free to share it with you.